lightly-ai/lightly/CONTRIBUTING.md

    too!
 So everyone can see the changes in the Pull request, work in your local branch and push the changes to your fork.
 They will automatically appear in the pull request.

+9. We have a extensive Continuous Integration system that runs tests on all Pull Requests.
+This is to make sure that the changes introduced by the commits don’t introduce errors.
+When all CI tests in a workflow pass, it implies that the changes introduced by a commit do not introduce any errors.
+   We have workflows that check unit tests, dependencies, and formatting.

 ### Style guide